-Organ, eye and tissue donors are treated with the greatest care and respect by DNA and all medical staff.
+Organ, tissue and cornea donors are treated with the greatest care and respect by DNA and all medical staff.
 They are honored, thanked and celebrated for the generous decision to give the gift of life and healing.

 Hispanics are three times more likely to die from end-stage renal disease than Caucasians, meaning they are more likely to require a kidney transplant to survive.
 This is often due to diseases such as diabetes.

-Hispanics’ rich, cultural heritage of community, family and generosity align with the selfless decision to share life with others through the gift of organ, eye and tissue donation.
+Hispanics’ rich cultural heritage of community, family and generosity align with the selfless decision to share life with others through the gift of organ, tissue and cornea donation.

 Additionally, as a large share of the United States’ Catholic population, Hispanics can look to the words of Pope John Paul II who praised the lifesaving and life-healing choice to become a donor.
 “One way of nurturing a genuine culture of life is the donation of organs, performed in an ethically acceptable manner, with a view to offering a chance of health and even of life itself to the sick who sometimes have no other hope.”